 From Hilary Duff and Matthew Koma to Cameron Diaz and Benji Madden, backyard weddings have been on the list for many since the beginning.
 And, of course, who wouldn’t feel delighted about a wedding where you can include your pets and don’t have to stress about spending a lot of money.
 After all, saying ’Yes, I do’ in your sweet backyard can bring as much warmth and love as any lavish arrangement!
-Couples choose backyard wedding ideas, like garden themes, based on the time and season of day the wedding party begins.
+Couples choose backyard wedding ideas, like garden themes, based on the time and season of the wedding backyard party.
 So why wait?
 Read these amazing chic ideas for backyard weddings that we have for you.

 In This Article